Quantum metasurfaces as probes of vacuum particle content: Perturbative Dynamics

-where $\{ - \Delta_{\theta} | \theta \in [ 0 , \pi/2] \}$ is the one-parameter family of self-adjoint extensions of $- \p_x^2$ on $L^2(\mathds{R}\ \{0\} )$.
+where $\{ - \Delta_{\theta} | \theta \in [ 0 , \pi/2] \}$ is the one-parameter family of self-adjoint extensions of $- \p_x^2$ on $L^2(\mathds{R}$ \textbackslash $\{0\} )$.
 The limiting cases $\theta(t) = 0, \pi/2$ correspond to a perfectly reflective and transmissive boundary respectively, with intermediate values interpolating between the two.
 One can write Eq.\ (\ref{eq30}) as,

 where $L$ has dimensions of length, which we henceforth set to unity.
 The presence of the mirror thus acts as a potential term proportional to $\delta(x)$ with a time-dependent coefficient, tending to zero as $\theta \to ( \pi/2 )_-$ and to $+\infty$ as $\theta\to 0_+$.
-Assuming without loss of generality that the mirror switching begins at $t =0$, we may parametrise $\theta(t)$ as,
+Following Ref.\ \cite{BrownEricG.2015Sasc}, we take $\theta(t)$ to be